');

 About Columbia, CA

-Columbia is a small community in California with a population of 2,645 residents.
-The median household income is $57,647 per year, which is near the national average.
-The median age in Columbia is 49.2 years.
+Columbia is a small town located in California with a population of 2,645 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $57,647 per year, which is 23% below the national median of $75,149.
+The median age of 49.2 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Columbia, CA